IJHack/QtPass/README.md

 ## Using profiles

 Profiles allow to group passwords.
 Each profile might use a different git repository and/or different gpg key.
+Each profile also can be associated with a pass store singing key to verify the detached .gpg-id signature (pass only).
 A typical use case is to separate personal and work passwords.

 > **Hint**<br>